 In May 2016, we in-licensed intellectual property from Jubilant.
 Under the terms of the license agreement, Jubilant granted us exclusive, worldwide rights under Jubilant's patents and know-how covering small molecule inhibitors of BET, specifically targeting BRD4, a member of the BET family, which is often required for the expression of c-Myc.
 The in-licensed patent estate includes two international (PCT) applications, filed in March 2016 (PCT/IN2016/050098) and September 2016 (PCT/IN2016/050300), respectively, which claim the benefit of two earlier-filed Indian provisional applications.
-This patent estate has two granted U.S. patents, a granted Indian patent, a granted Japanese patent, a granted Australian patent and a granted Russian patent.
-National stage applications claiming priority to PCT/IN2016/050098 or PCT/IN2016/050300 are pending in Australia, Brazil, Canada, China, Europe, Hong Kong, Israel, India, Japan, South Korea, Mexico, New Zealand, Russia, Thailand and the U.S. U.S. Patent No. 10,689,390, which is the U.S. national phase entry of PCT/IN2016/050098, is directed to a generic formula of small molecule BET inhibitors and specifically claims exemplified small molecule BET inhibitors.
+This patent estate has three granted U.S. patents, a granted Indian patent, two granted Japanese patents, two granted Australian patents, two granted Russian patents, a granted Israeli patent, two granted patents in Hong Kong, two granted Chinese patents, two granted Mexican patents, and two granted European patents that have each been validated across a broad range of European countries.
+National stage applications claiming priority to PCT/IN2016/050098 or PCT/IN2016/050300 are pending in Brazil, Canada, Israel, India, South Korea, New Zealand, Thailand and the U.S. U.S. Patent No. 10,689,390, which is the U.S. national phase entry of PCT/IN2016/050098, is directed to a generic formula of small molecule BET inhibitors and specifically claims exemplified small molecule BET inhibitors.
 The granted claims of the '390 patent also cover pharmaceutical compositions.
 Pending U.S. Application (U.S. Appl.
-No.16/869,517) is directed to methods of treatment with the compounds claimed in the '390 patent, including inhibiting one or more BET family bromodomains in the cell and treating a condition mediated by one or more BET family bromodomains, U.S. Patent No. 10.689,395, which is the U.S. national phase entry of PCT/IN2016/050300, is directed to a generic formula of small molecule BET inhibitors that cover half of the exemplified small molecule BET inhibitors disclosed in PCT/IN2016/050300.
+No.16/869,517) is directed to methods of treatment with the compounds claimed in the '390 patent, including inhibiting one or more BET family bromodomains in the cell and treating a condition mediated by one or more BET family bromodomains.
+U.S. Patent No. 10,689,395, which is the U.S. national phase entry of PCT/IN2016/050300, is directed to a generic formula of small molecule BET inhibitors that cover half of the exemplified small molecule BET inhibitors disclosed in PCT/IN2016/050300.
 The granted claims of the '395 patent also cover pharmaceutical compositions and a method of treating cancer.
-Pending U.S. Application (U.S. Appl.
-No. 16/872,309) is directed to the remaining half of the exemplified compounds disclosed in PCT/IN2016/050300 and has claims similar to those granted from the '395 patent.
+U.S. Patent No. 11,267,820, which is a continuation of the '395 patent, is directed to the remaining half of the exemplified compounds disclosed in PCT/IN2016/050300 and has claims similar to those granted from the '395 patent.
 Any patents maturing from this patent estate are expected to expire in 2036.